 It is common knowledge that people put on weight at university, but Amy and I weren’t exactly small to start with.
 Neither of us felt as if we could ever actually be slim again.

 So here we are at the start 2012 (uni started Sept.
 2003) and my incredible friend Amy has lost over 89lbs , through dieting, which equates to over 6 stone in about a year.

 Following her weight loss journey on Facebook has been amazing.
 Everyone has been asking her questions so Amy shared an FAQ about how she went about losing all that weight, and I have decided to share it with you.

 All this is down to my own experience, so maybe it won’t work for everyone.
 I also had a LOT to lose.

 What made you start losing weight?

 I was sick of the way it made me feel being very overweight, inferior to others, self-conscious all the time, literally taking up space.
-Also being tired a lot and starting to get aches and pains in my back, being very unfit, like a tub of useless lard no muscle tone etc, being detatched from my body.
+Being tired a lot and starting to get aches and pains in my back, being very unfit, like a tub of useless lard no muscle tone etc, being detached from my body.
 Also health concerns about the future such as starting a family, being a fat mum, fat bride.